dialogos-saar18/Diatica/README.md

 ### Prerequisites
 For this plugin to work you need:
+- DialogOS
 - A habitica account on http://habitica.com/
-  - Once you decide on a language you have to use it consequently.
-Else does the recognice not understand.
 - The apiuser and the apikey of your account.
 You can find these in the settings of your account under API.
+- Once you decide on a language you have to use it consequently.
+Else does the recognicer not understand your utterances
 - If you use one of the provided dialogs look in the descriptions of every habitica node and put the specified variables in the stated fields.

-### Installing
+### Installation
+Download this project.
+Unpack it and change into the folder which you have unpacked.
+There you will see a file named `gradle.build`.
 Look into the `gradle.build` file and update the dependencies (mainly DialogOS) if necessary.
+Like that the version in the file will match the DialogOS version which you are using.
+After this open the command line and change navigate to the path where the `gradle.build` lies.
+Run the command below:

 ```
 ./gradlew build
 ```

 Gradle will now build the project and deposit the files in the build directory.
 In `/build/libs/` you will find the necessary .jar file of the plugin.
 Simply copy or move this file in your DialogOS directory into the `Plugins` folder.
 On a mac it would properly look like this `/Applications/DialogOS/plugins`.
+In windows you will find it under ''.
+(ToDo)

+### Setting up Habitica in DialogOS (todo)
-Open a Dialouge in DialogOS.
-And go to the variables, where you have to add 5 variables(name,type,value):
+Open a Dialoge in DialogOS.
+Up in the menu bar move to the entry ''.
+There will be an entry called ''.
+In there, you will have to add 5 variables(name,type,value):

+  - apiuser, String, "(your userid)"
+  - apikey, String, "(your api-token/key)"
+  - input, String, "" (You have to set this variable in the Habitca node)
+  - output, String, "" (You have to set this variable in the Habitca node)
   - tag, String, ""
-  - apiuser, String, "your userid"
-  - apikey, String, "your api-token/key"
-  - input, String, "" - You have to set this variable in the Habitca node
-  - output, String, "" - You have to set this variable in the Habitca node

  Just drag&drop the Habitca node from the sidebar into your Dialogue and set the `eingang` to `input` and  `ausgabe` to `output`.

-## Running the Plugin
+## How the PlugIn works
-The plugin sends a httprequest to habitca and processes the response it gets from habitica.
-There are different keywords for every command, but some commands need extra data therefore you need to assign a value to `input` and to `tag` in the grammar:
+The plugin sends a http-request to habitca and processes the response it gets from habitica.
+There are different keywords for every command, but some commands need extra data.
+Therefore you need to assign a value to `input` and to `tag` in the grammar.
+Here is a list of values which the plugin accepts to run the assigned tasks:

 - if you want to send a `sleep` or `wake up` request you need to set the values to either `["sleep",""]` or `["wake_up",""]`
 - if you want either hp or exp set the values to `["hp",""]` or `["exp",""]`
 - if you want to set the tags `["add_tags",""]`